jaredallard/dowhatevercoc/README.md

 ## Why?

-Because stuff like [Open Code of Conduct](https://github.com/todogroup/opencodeofconduct) is a bit to supressing on people.
+Because stuff like [Open Code of Conduct](https://github.com/todogroup/opencodeofconduct) is a bit to suppresive and restrictive.

 ## What does this CoC do?

 Anything.
 Everything.
-It defines that people can act however the please, but are subject to consequences to their actions.
+It defines that people can act however they please, but are subject to any consequences that may incur.
 That is only fair.

 ## License